-In our empirical setting, the role model interventions had no discernable effects on students' taste for science or their academic performance, and only slightly improved their math self-concept, thus ruling out these factors as primary causes of the observed effects on STEM enrollment.
+these factors as primary causes of the observed effects on STEM enrollment.
 By contrast, the classroom visits significantly challenged students' stereotyped views of science careers and gender differences in aptitude for science.
 These effects, however, are observed for both genders in both grades, suggesting that by themselves they cannot explain why the role model interventions only affected the educational choices of girls in Grade 12.

 Our results offer substantial evidence that female students' behavioral response to the role model interventions was mediated by their ability to identify with the female scientists to whom they were exposed.
-On the verge of important decisions about their future education and career pathways, girls in Grade 12 appear to have been more receptive than the other groups of students to the appealing image of science-related careers embodied by the role models.
+On the verge of important decisions about their future education and career pathways, girls in Grade 12 were more receptive than the other groups of students to the appealing image of science-related careers embodied by the role models.
 Consistent with this, we find that their improved perceptions of science careers translated into stronger aspirations for such careers.
 This process of identification was less likely to occur among Grade 10 girls, who are further away from career choices, and for boys in both grade levels, who may have found it more difficult to identify with women scientists.
-To confirm this latter hypothesis and, more generally, to improve our understanding of role model effects, an interesting avenue for future research would be to compare the impact of male and female role models in a similar context.56
+To confirm this latter hypothesis and, more generally, to improve our understanding of role model effects, an interesting avenue for future research would be to compare the impact of male and female role models in a similar context.